 In the 1990s, M20 J7 was replaced by a new junction to the east.
 This would have moved it far too close to the service area, had Detling been built.

-At the same time as the M20 was published, there was an attempt to purchase the land at Stanford.
+At the same time as the M20 policy was published, there was an attempt to purchase the land at Stanford.
+Progress was delayed by the fallout from the High Court case over Clacket Lane, which had criticised the Department's procedures.
 It was opened to bids in 1992, but no suitable replies were received.
 It was eventually built privately and would go on to be described as a "commercial failure".

 Meanwhile at West Kingsdown, the Department of Transport applied for planning permission for a 40 acre site in 1985.
-It was later mentioned that Esso were involved in the plan, and it could be one of England's first private initiative sites.
+It was later mentioned that Esso and Heron were involved in the plan, and it could be one of England's first private initiative sites.
 Another proposal was associated with Allied London Properties, who submitted it privately via the planning system.
+A public inquiry was held in 1986.
 When service area planning was privatised in 1992, West Kingsdown didn't get mentioned as an ongoing project.
 It has since been proposed several times.

 Since 1992, developers have been solely responsible for coming up with their own proposals for new motorway services.
 This led to an increase in proposals, but they are normally clustered around the same area and most are quickly ruled out.